Pork Lettuce Wraps

 Instructions

-• Wrap the pork tenderloin in plastic wrap and place in the freezer for 30 minutes.
+• Prep.
+Wrap the pork tenderloin in plastic wrap and place it in the freezer for 20 to 30 minutes.
 This will make it easier to slice it thin.
 DO NOT freeze it.

-• In a mixing bowl whisk together the soy sauce, sugar, ½ tablespoon sesame oil, green onions, garlic, and ginger.
+• Make the marinade.
+In a mixing bowl, whisk together the soy sauce, sugar, ½ tablespoon sesame oil, green onions, garlic, and ginger.

-• Remove pork from freezer and slice it into about ¼-inch thick strips.
+• Marinate.
+Remove the pork from the freezer and slice it into about ¼-inch thick strips.
 Place the pork strips in the marinade, cover, and refrigerate for 1 hour.

-• In a small mixing bowl, combine the Sriracha, the honey, and the remaining sesame oil.
+• Make the sriracha mix.
+In a small mixing bowl, combine the Sriracha, the honey, and the remaining sesame oil.
 Stir to combine and set aside for later.

-• In the meantime, preheat oven to 425˚F. Arrange halved pineapple rings on a baking sheet covered with foil.
-Sprinkle pineapple with brown sugar and bake in the oven for about 8 to 10 minutes, or until golden and caramelized.
-Remove from oven.
+• Cook the pineapple rings.
+In the meantime, preheat the oven to 425˚F. Arrange halved pineapple rings on a baking sheet covered with foil.
+Sprinkle the pineapple with brown sugar and bake in the oven for about 8 to 10 minutes, or until golden and caramelized.
+Remove from the oven.

 Nutrition